 7 Easy Ways to Pull Yourself out of a Bad Mood

 For people in recovery, no bad mood is a small thing.
-Feelings often happen on a grand scale, especially in the first few months of sobriety, and it is normal to feel like the current mood is going to prevail forever with no escape.
+Feelings often happen on a grand scale, especially in the first few months of sobriety.
+It is normal to feel like the current mood is going to prevail forever with no escape.
 For this reason, a bad mood can be a trigger for relapse.
 The good news is that there are countless things you can do to change how you are feeling and improve your mood right now.
 Here are just a few to get you started.

 - Change your surroundings.
 If you’re inside, head outside, and if you have been outside for a little while, head in.
 Sometimes, just changing what you are looking at, the people around you, and the atmosphere can completely shift your mood and give you a break from the negative stimuli that may be pinning you down.

 - Have a snack.
-Too often, not enough food or unhealthy food can contribute to a general sense of disease or irritability.
+Too often, not enough food or unhealthy food can contribute to a general sense of distress or irritability.
 The best way to remedy that?
 A snack.
-Think something high in protein and good fats – a snack that will be satisfying to eat, fill you up, and keep you going.
+Eat something high in protein and good fats – a snack that will be satisfying to eat, fill you up, and keep you going.
 Greek yogurt with fruit, half an avocado stuffed with quinoa and black beans, or a handful of mixed nuts and chocolate pieces can help you to feel more like yourself in no time.

 - Power nap.
-If it seems like the funk is winning, try taking a quick snooze and reviving your energy.
+If it seems like the negativity is winning, try taking a quick snooze and reviving your energy.
 Whether you opt to shut your eyes for 10, 20, or 30 minutes, make sure you don’t turn in for too long or you might wake up feeling worse than when you fell asleep.

 What Do You Think?